kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-Linux/index.md

             return EXIT_SUCCESS;
         }

 4. Create `CMakeLists.txt` file in the `my-kaa-application` directory.
     It is a top-level cmake file which is responsible for the application build.

         touch CMakeLists.txt

-    Add the following code to top-level `CMakeLists.txt`.The first line sets the minimum cmake version required to build kaa-application project.
+    Add the following code to top-level `CMakeLists.txt`.
+    The first line sets the minimum cmake version required to build kaa-application project.
 The second line sets project name and the language of the project:

         cmake_minimum_required(VERSION 3.5.2)
         project(kaa-application C)